mjb logo

 Non-Compete vs. Non-Solicitation

 • Non-Compete: Broadly stops you from working for competitors.
 Generally void in California (except in narrow sale-of-business scenarios).
+California law does not allow employers to enforce noncompete agreements except in limited statutory exceptions, and any contract requiring employees to refrain from lawful work is void to that extent under Section 16600.

 • Non-Solicitation: More targeted.
 Aims to prevent poaching specific clients or employees, not working in the industry.